 "The Brain Always Wins.”

-Dr. Pillow is a Clinical and Sport Psychologist.
-He has worked as an Adjunct faculty member at Oakland University, and School Psychologist during early years of his career.
-He completed his undergraduate degree at Michigan State University before earning his clinical Doctorate degree in 1993 from the University of Detroit-Mercy.
-He has been in private practice throughout his entire career.
+I currently serve the community as a Clinical and Sport Psychologist and have worked as an adjunct faculty at Oakland University, and School Psychologist during the earlier years of my career.
+I earned an undergraduate degree at Michigan State University before earning a School Psychology Master and Clinical Psychology Doctorate in 1993 at the University of Detroit-Mercy.
+In addition to the above, I have remained in private practice throughout my career.

-Dr. Pillow has always held a passion for sport and other performance related activities (i.e. musical, theatre, dance, forensics) and its impact on one’s life skills, social development, and sense of well-being.
-In his youth Dr. Pillow participated in football, wrestling, and track and also competed in wrestling and judo during college.
-He also coached wrestling at the high school level.
+Because of a passion for and interest in sport and other performance-related activities (i.e. business teams, music, theatre, dance, forensics), I have always valued the impact that performance-related cultures have on one’s life path, social development, and sense of well-being.
+In my youth and early adult life, I participated in football, wrestling, track, choir, and numerous other performance activities.
+I also competed in wrestling and judo during my college years and later coached wrestling at the high school level.

-Professional memberships include: American Psychological Association (APA), Michigan Psychological Association (MPA), Society for Sport, Exercise and Performance Psychology (Division 47, APA), Association for Applied Sport Psychology (AASP). and the International Association for Sport Psychology (ISSP).
+Additional Professional memberships include the American Psychological Association (APA), Society for Sport, Exercise and Performance Psychology (Division 47, APA), Association for Applied Sport Psychology (AASP), and the International Association for Sport Psychology (ISSP).